 West Coast Swing is hugely adaptable and can be danced to almost any music written in 4/4 time, from the Blues to Disco, Jazz, Pop, Funk, Country or Big Band.
 It can also be danced over a hugely wide range of tempos everything from the slowest blues to the fastest Jive style music but the recommended tempo from the National Dance Council of America is 28 to 32 bpm (bars per minute), at the slower end of the Swing dance spectrum.

-The West Coast Swing differs from other swing dances because of it's distinctive "anchoring" in place for the lady until she is led forward and its "slot" approach, where the lady's movement takes her straight forward towards the man, not in opposition, such as in a rock step for some other forms of Swing.
+The West Coast Swing differs from other swing dances because of it’s distinctive “anchoring” in place for the lady until she is led forward and its “slot” approach, where the lady’s movement takes her straight forward towards the man, not in opposition, such as in a rock step for most other forms of Swing.

-The basic patterns for the West Coast Swing are largely based on the same basic 6-count rhythm as the American Style / East Coast Swing and International Style Jive but danced in a more 'forward and back' fashion instead of the 'side to side' lateral and rotational movement.
+The basic patterns for the West Coast Swing are largely based on the same basic 6-count rhythm as the American Style / East Coast Swing and International Style Jive but danced in a more linear, ‘forward and back’ fashion instead of the ‘side to side’ lateral and rotational movement.

 Since this basic 6-count rhythm is easier to learn in American Style / East Coast Swing, that dance is usually introduced as a prerequisite for the West Coast Swing, particularly for the beginner dancer who may have never danced before.
 The West Coast Swing has a greater complexity of the basic patterning and the lead and follow are more technically specific making it a dance largely for the intermediate or advanced dancer.

 West Coast Swing can be danced virtually any speed from very slow to very fast but the character changes over that range.
-At the slowest speeds the dance tends to exhibit a rhythmical and highly elastic dance connection with very sexy, "slinky" Rumba-like walks for the lady.
+At the slowest speeds the dance tends to exhibit a rhythmical and highly elastic dance connection with very sexy, “slinky” Rumba-like walks and swiveling actions for the lady.
 The dance is often danced using a slight backward connecting poise at the full extent of the connection, particularly for the lady, at this speed.
-As the dance becomes faster it becomes slightly more upright and the connections shorter giving it a "push and pull" kind of look as the dancers whiz past each other and connect inwardly and outward.
+As the dance becomes faster it becomes slightly more upright and the connections shorter giving it a “push and pull” kind of look as the dancers whiz past each other and connect inwardly and outward.

 West Coast Swing often uses 8-count “whip” timing and encourages many syncopations where alternate rhythms are used in place of the basic ones to enhance musicality and make it more challenging.
 Syncopations are popular with the ladies since even if the man knows few patterns to lead she will still have many options on footwork to keep the dancing exciting.